telerik/maui-docs/controls/datagrid/aggregates/overview.md

 The aggregate results can also be visualized in the Group header next to the title of the group.
 In order to show the Aggregates in the Header of the group the `ShowGroupHeaderAggregates` needs to be set to True.

 ![DataGrid Group Header Aggregate](../images/datagrid-group-header-aggregate.png)

+>tip For an outline of all grid features review the [.NET MAUI DataGrid Overview]({%slug datagrid-overview%}) article.

 ## See Also